Key Takeaways: Dyslexia Keyboard Solutions

 Voice typing has become one of the most powerful features in modern smart keyboard app technology.
 Instead of fighting with letters that seem to rearrange themselves, you simply speak your thoughts and watch them appear on screen—accurately and quickly.

-The latest voice recognition technology has gotten scary good.
+The latest voice recognition technology has gotten remarkably accurate.
 It understands accents, handles background noise, and even picks up on punctuation cues.
 When you say "new paragraph" or "question mark," it formats your text accordingly.
+Word-error rates on modern on-device speech models have dropped below 5% for most English speakers—a threshold that makes voice input genuinely practical for professional writing, not just quick messages.
 This removes the entire typing barrier that makes written communication so exhausting for many dyslexic individuals.

 But here's where it gets really interesting: voice typing combined with AI correction creates a powerful one-two punch.
 You speak your message, the AI transcribes it, and then immediately applies grammar checking and sentence structuring.
 The result is polished text that accurately reflects what you meant to say, without requiring you to type a single letter.